 Jordan Thompson vs. Roman Safiullin: Prediction and Match Betting Odds | Chengdu Open

-In the Chengdu Open quarterfinals on Saturday, Jordan Thompson meets Roman Safiullin.
+In the quarterfinals of the Chengdu Open on Sunday, Jordan Thompson (ranked No. 56) faces Roman Safiullin (No. 55).

-In the Quarterfinal, Safiullin is favored over Thompson, with -120 odds compared to the underdog's -105.
+Compared to the underdog Thompson (-105), Safiullin is the favorite (-120) to get to the femifinals.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!